 A Verizon MVNO is a wireless provider that uses Verizon’s towers to provide its customers with wireless service.
 If you have an unlocked out-of-contract phone that is compatible with the Verizon network, you can use it with any of the providers listed in the table down below to help save money on your phone bill.
 If you don’t already have a phone, many of the providers do offer phones for purchase, and some have financing options available.

 By switching to any of the provider plans shown here, you’ll have almost the exact same coverage as you would if you subscribed to Verizon Wireless directly.
 For comparison’s sake, Verizon Wireless plans are also included in the table.
-Before you take a look at all your available plan options, there are few things you should know before switching providers.
+Before you take a look at all your available plan options, there are a few things you should know before switching providers.

 Data speeds are different for everybody and really do vary based on location.
 A plan that has top speeds and is great for one person in one city, may offer a completely different experience for a person in another city.
 That’s why it can often be hard to learn anything from wireless provider reviews.
 They don’t always provide much meaning unless the location of the user is known.
-If you are ok with those potential pitfalls and are ready to start doing some comparison shopping, the table below should help you be on your way to saving money.
+If you are okay with those potential pitfalls and are ready to start doing some comparison shopping, the table below should help you be on your way to saving money.

 Here is the full list of plans that are available that use the Verizon network for coverage.
 Use the filter options to view the plans that have the data allotments you need.

 You May Also Like…..